 DevOps and cybersecurity are quickly becoming the pillars of the IT industry.
 Everything is going digital as the digital transformation wave disrupts sectors and creates new efficiencies.
-But security concerns are also on the rise.
+However, security concerns are also on the rise.
 Software development and deployment processes are often subject to cyberattacks.
 Thus, a new concept called DevSecOps, or DevOps security, is gaining popularity.

 This article explains what DevOps security is, how it works, its challenges, and its importance for your IT company.
 But first, let’s discuss what DevOps is.